whyline/migrate-mongoose/README.md

 - Provides plenty of features such as
     - Access to mongoose models in migrations
     - Use of promises or standard callbacks
-    - custom config filies or env variables for migration options
+    - custom config files or env variables for migration options
     - ability to delete unused migrations
 - Relies on a simple *GLOBAL* state of whether or not each migration has been called